 Thanking, recognizing, and celebrating our donors is an essential part of stewardship for our institution.
 As private support increasingly becomes important to supporting what we do, here are a few baseline stewardship samples and policies to get you started.

-Approximately 71% of the gifts received at UW-Madison in 2014 were less than $250.
-Donors of this category accounted for 11 percent of total dollars received by the foundation.
+Approximately 86% of the alumni gifts received at UW-Madison in 2017 were less than $1,000.
+Donors of this category accounted for 6 percent of total dollars received by the foundation.
 Engaging these donors will be crucial in our campaign and is less costly than recruiting new donors.

 Students are the life-blood of our university.
 As the cost of education rises, scholarships are increasingly important because they help us to retain the best students by removing financial barriers of attendance.